hunterjsb/zed-planetscale-mcp/README.md

 # PlanetScale Context Server for Zed

-This extension integrates PlanetScale's built-in Model Context Protocol (MCP) server with Zed editor, allowing the Zed AI assistant to run queries against PlanetScale databases.
+This extension integrates PlanetScale's built-in Model Context Protocol (MCP) server with Zed editor, allowing the Zed AI assistant to interact with your PlanetScale instance.

 ## Prerequisites